Why have a Code of Conduct?

 - Electronics and cell phones may be used in vehicles to and from camp, but only with the permission of the driver.

 - No electronic games (such as the Nintendo Switch), speakers, or other electronic entertainment devices are permitted on campouts or other activities unless specifically stated (such as an electronic gaming campout).

 - During the day, phones are not to be used except as tools (such as for leaf identification, Scout-related apps such as Knots 3D, and researching information related to an activity).

-- Phones may be used once Scouts turn in for the evening (quiet time) but the sound must be off or the Scouts need to use earbuds or headphones.
+- Phones may be used once Scouts turn in for the evening (quiet time) but the sound must be off, or Scouts must use earbuds or headphones.

 Any Scout choosing to ignore these guidelines will not be permitted to bring their phone along to the next outing or campout they participate in.